sa-mw-dach/bobbycar/docs/README.md

 # About Bobbycar

-(c) Bobby Car is a registered tracemark in Germany
+(t) Bobby Car is a registered trademark in Germany

 The research result is here